Shara'a Simsim: Content

 As with other co-productions, the series teaches colors, literacy, numeracy, and vocabulary.
 The character of Kareem was used to give Palestinian boys a healthy role model.
 The show filmed live-action segments with Palestinians in professional careers, such as teachers, doctors, and business owners.

 The 1998 show featured two separate street scenes, one for the Israeli characters and one for the Palestinian characters.
 The Israeli street had an ice cream shop on a boardwalk near the Mediterranean Sea, while the Palestinian street centered on a family grocery store near a spring, with scenes of Jerusalem in the background.
 The characters would visit each other, but did not share mutual spaces.
 These crossover segments focused on tolerance and respect, and tried to challenge stereotypes.
 For example, segments were filmed where characters ate hummus and falafel together, or learned to count in the other's language.

-The 2007 show continued to avoid direct references to politics.
+The 2007 iteration continued to avoid direct references to politics.